-Job Descriptions: Signed job descriptions are required for ALL Non-UC Student Assistant positions and must be sent to Compensation via OACIS for review and approval prior to any hire.
-Please indicate your reason for needing to hire a Non-UC Student Assistant on the action justification tab in OACIS, as well as information on where they are a registered student.
+Job Descriptions: Signed job descriptions are required for ALL Non-UC Student Assistant positions and are created by the department outside of Job Builder.
+The department must submit a request via Service Now, to HR Compensation for review and approval of any Non-UC Student prior to any hire.
+On the request the department indicates the reason for needing to hire a Non-UC Student Assistant, and includes information on where they are a registered student.